HolgerSpernau/sql-pdsnd/README.md

-# sql-pdsnd
+# SQL Project of Programming for Data Science Nanodegree of Udacity
-SQL project for Data Science
+Enclosed is the prenstation and SQL code of my project of the Programming for Data Science Nanodegree of Udacity from 05/2019.